LennartHennigs/SimpleFSM/README.md

   * Final state reached
   * the run interval of the state machine
 * Definition of an in_state interval
-* Functions for tracking the behaviour and progress of the state machine
+* Functions for tracking the behavior and progress of the state machine
 * Creation of a `Graphviz` source file of your state machine definition
 * TBD: Storage of the current state on files with `LittleFS` or SD card storage (TBD)